Paul has SO much going through his head all of the time; it never shuts off.

 - It requires time – Time is elusive for us, especially on the road, but there are pockets of time for the things that are important to us, especially if we schedule them.

 - It’s hard – Really thinking through something, especially at the beginning, can be a challenge, but once you create the space for your thoughts to flow, you’ll be amazed what comes out.

 - It requires focus – It’s much easier to simply react then to spend time focusing.
 As Greg McKeown says, “In order to have focus, we need to escape to focus.”
 By the way, it’s worth the price.

 Creating Think Space is a new concept for most people, and the road is one of the toughest places to think!
 Or is it?

-THINK SPACE IS DEDICATED TIME TO DEVELOP AND PROCESS KEY IDEAS AND CONCEPTS.
+THINK SPACE IS DEDICATED TIME TO PROCESS ANDS DEVELOP KEY IDEAS AND CONCEPTS.

 Another way of looking at Think Space is as an “idea formulator.”
 This isn’t just for creative people who brainstorm.
 It’s time to think through what is important to you.
 We seem to schedule almost everything else but not time to formulate our thoughts.

 If we work non-stop, we’re overwhelmed with information because we don’t give ourselves time to process any of the information.